atalere-audio/klang/README.md

 # klang
 Core Library for Atalere Apps

-Extrapolating and Rewriting Atalere Core libraries to replace existing app code and third-party libraries.
+Extrapolating and Rewriting Atalere Core libraries to replace existing app code and third-party libraries, and making it open source.